mrc-ide/individual/joss/paper.md

 # Summary

-Complex stochastic models are a crucial tool for many tasks in public health, and especially in infectious disease epidemiology [@Ganyani:2021].
-Such models can help formalize theory, generate synthetic data, evaluate counterfactual scenarios, forecast trends, and be used for statistical inference.
-Individual-based models (IBMs) are a way to design disaggregated simulation models, usually contrasted with mathematical or equation-based models, which may model a density or concentration of individuals, or otherwise lump individuals with similar attributes together in some way [@Shalizi:2006].
-For modeling finite numbers of individuals with significant between-individual heterogeneity in characteristics, where both within and between individual dynamics depend upon such characteristic in potentially complex ways, IBMs are a natural modeling choice where a representation using mathematical models (especially compartmental models) would be cumbersome or impossible [@Willem:2017].
-Even if an aggregated representation were feasible, there are many reasons why an individual-based representation is to be preferred.
-Synthetic data may need to include a individual level outcome data, which aggregated models by their very nature are unable to provide [@Tracy:2018].
-Other complexities, such as when events occur after a random delay whose distribution differs from a Markovian one, mean even aggregated models will need to store individual completion times, necessitating more complex simulation algorithms and data structures; in such cases it is often more straightforward to adopt an individual-based representation from the start.

 `individual` is an R package which provides a set of useful primitive elements for specifying their model, with special attention to the types of models